 One of the voluntary commitments some AI companies have made is to work on information authentication and provenance tracking technologies, including related transparency measures.
 143 This is important for many reasons that go beyond AI accountability, including the protection of democratic processes, reputations, dignity, and autonomy.
 For AI accountability, provenance and authentication help users recognize AI outputs, identify human sources, report incidents of harm, and ultimately hold AI developers, deployers, and users responsible for information integrity.
 Policy interventions to help coordinate networked market adoption of technical standards are nothing new.
 The government has done that in areas as diverse as smart chip bank cards, electronic medical records, and the V-Chip television labeling protocol.
-The AI EO takes a first step in promoting provenance practices by directing agency action to "foster capabilities...to establish the authenticity and provenance of digital content, both synthetic and not synthetic..."144 incidents and make actionable the reports of others.
+The AI EO takes a first step in promoting provenance practices by directing agency action to "foster capabilities...to establish the authenticity and provenance of digital content, both synthetic and not synthetic..."144 if open-source systems are to be able to embed water- safety issues."145 The benefit of such a database, as one incidents and make actionable the reports of others.
 Any such database should include incidents, and not only actual harms, because "safe" means more than the absence of accidents.